Want personalized recommendations?

 One platform that can help you find phlebotomy classes in Alaska is Dreambound, which is the largest platform for students to find and compare vocational training programs.

 If this article has sparked your interest in becoming a Phlebotomist, but you're not in the same state, don't let that hold you back.
-You have the chance to pursue a career as a Phlebotomist in places like Delaware, Kentucky, Ohio, Oregon, or Wisconsin.
+You have the chance to pursue a career as a Phlebotomist in places like Delaware, Massachusetts, Ohio, Oregon, or Wisconsin.
 And if none of these locations fit, Dreambound makes it easy for anyone, anywhere, to find and compare Phlebotomy classes just by searching with their zip code.
 With a bit of determination and the right tools at your disposal, stepping into a successful healthcare career is completely doable, no matter your current location.

 Get courses selected just for you